Vocational Education Training (VET)

 Vocational Education Training (VET) focuses on providing students with the opportunity to acquire specific workplace training in a theoretical and hands on based approach to learning.
 VET subjects are nationally accredited and are therefore recognised across Australia.

 In order to ‘pass’ or receive ‘competency’ in a VET subject, students must complete a series of units or modules to the required standard.
-A student may complete a VET subject whilst completing their VCE and / or VCAL.
+A student may complete a VET subject whilst completing their VCE or VCE-VM.
 If ‘competency’ is achieved, VCE VET can contribute towards a ‘satisfactory’ completion of VCE studies and, in some cases, contribute to the ATAR.

 A selection of VET subjects on offer include: